wizelineacademy/TideworksQAAutomation-2022/README.md

 **Capstone Project**

-- This will be a challenge created to put into practice the knowledge acquired during the bootcamp.
+- This will be a challenge created to put into practice the knowledge acquired during the training.

 # III - Calendar

-In this calendar you will see the sessions that are scheduled during this bootcamp:
+In this calendar you will see the sessions that are scheduled during this training:

 <img width="859" alt="1" src="https://user-images.githubusercontent.com/115300095/196769410-7327b649-a980-4e15-8da8-600a88ea9efa.png">